Nuno-Ferreira/Nuno-Ferreira/README.md

 ## I'm Nuno Ferreira

 I am a 3rd year Robotics student that is trying to break into tech as a Software Developer.
-For my final year project I have chosen to do is building glasses that highlight the text that you read.
-Soon I will create a repo for me to start working on that project and hopefully succeed.
 I will be posting projects that I am currently working on, either university ones or subjects that I am learning on my own time.

 ### Currently Learning